aosolorzano/hiperium-messaging/README.md

 Level: Advanced
 Technologies: CDI, RESTful, JPA, EJB, JTA, NoSQL
 Summary: This project is the messaging service that gets and send JMS between the smart home and the Hiperium Cloud Platform.
-Target Product: JBoss Application server 7.1.1
+Target Product: Wildfly Application Server 10.
 Source: <https://bitbucket.org/aosolorzano/hiperium-messaging>

 What is it?